Proxy-Phaethon/theseus/README.md

 ## notes for next work session (to-do)
-terminal-related bs, if you ever figure out the ascii shit. goddammit. look into nlp for the conversation flow. data analyzing system??? how to visualize the data, or present it at all other commands
+terminal-related bs, if you ever figure out the ascii shit. goddammit. look into nlp for the conversation flow/creating responses (almost there) data analyzing system??? how to visualize the data, or present it at all other commands